shamaka1999/Assignments/README.md

-# Week 3 Task
+# Week 6 and 7 Task

-This Project contains the registration page and the portfolio page
+This Project contains the Carousel/slideshow task